Conditional neural control variates for variance reduction in Bayesian inverse problems: Numerical experiments

 Consider the inverse problem $\mathbf{y} = \mathbf{x} + \boldsymbol{\epsilon}$ with $\mathbf{x} \in \mathbb{R}^d \sim \mathcal{N}(\mathbf{0}, \boldsymbol{\Sigma}_{\text{prior}})$ and $\boldsymbol{\epsilon} \sim \mathcal{N}(\mathbf{0}, \sigma^2 \mathbf{I})$ with $\sigma = 0.3$.
 The prior covariance matrix is a randomly generated positive definite matrix.
 The analytical posterior is Gaussian with known mean and covariance.
 We evaluate (i)~posterior mean estimation with $\mathbf{h}(\mathbf{x}) = \mathbf{x}$, and (ii)~posterior variance estimation with $\mathbf{h}(\mathbf{x}) = (\mathbf{x} - \boldsymbol{\mu}_{\text{post}})^2$.

 Table~\ref{tab:gaussian_results} summarizes results across dimensions.
-We observe that for mean estimation, CNCV achieves VRF between $0.03$ and $0.15$ across $d \in \{2,4,8,16\}$, while for variance estimation, VRF remains below $0.08$ at $d \le 8$ and reaches $0.27$ at $d=16$ (each entry is averaged over 100 test observations).
-Figure~\ref{fig:dimension_scaling} shows that VRF grows mildly with~$d$, while correlation between $h$ and $g$ remains above 0.96 for mean estimation.
-The learned control variates achieve per-component correlation $\rho > 0.98$ with the target.
+We observe that for mean estimation, CNCV achieves VRF between $0.009$ and $0.083$ across $d \in \{2,4,8,16\}$, while for variance estimation, VRF remains below $0.02$ at $d \le 8$ and reaches $0.12$ at $d=16$ (each entry is averaged over 100 test observations).
+Figure~\ref{fig:dimension_scaling} shows that VRF grows mildly with~$d$, while correlation between $h$ and $g$ remains above 0.98 for mean estimation.
 Figure~\ref{fig:sample_efficiency} shows the sample efficiency for $d=4$.
-We observe from panel~(a) that the VRF is sample-size invariant at ${\sim}\,0.04$ across sample sizes from 10 to 5k.
-Panel~(b) shows MSE vs.\ sample size: while both estimators follow the $1/N$ rate, the CV estimator has a substantially lower constant factor.
+We observe from panel~(a) that the VRF is sample-size invariant at ${\sim}\,0.015$ across sample sizes from 10 to 5k.
+Panel~(b) shows MSE vs.\ sample size: while both estimators follow the $1/N$ rate, the CV estimator has a substantially lower constant factor, a ${\sim}\,65\times$ effective sample-size increase.
+On this Gaussian target the posterior score is linear, so a classical polynomial Stein control variate~\citep{MiraSolgiImparato2013} is already near-optimal and can match CNCV on a single observation; this is the easy special case.
+The moment the posterior departs from Gaussianity the optimal control variate becomes nonlinear in the score, and the polynomial baseline degrades sharply: under a heavy-tailed Student-$t$ likelihood it increases variance on $95\%$ of held-out observations while CNCV reduces it on every one (Appendix~\ref{app:studentt}).
+The expressive coupling-layer ensemble is therefore essential precisely on the non-Gaussian posteriors that motivate this work.